How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 Let’s start with the most common type: 2D animation.
 It’s the bread and butter of explainer videos, social media content, and educational series.
 And it’s where pricing gets interesting.

-1. Entry-Level 2D: $1,000–$3,000 per minute
+Entry-Level 2D: Starting at $2,000 per minute and up

 This is usually what you get with freelancers, marketplaces, or budget studios in low-cost regions.
+Think simple characters, limited movement, and off-the-shelf music or VO.

 Infographics animation can come in many shapes and sizes.
 Here's our detailed compilation of the best animated infographics videos to give you some idea: